Skip to main content

 Construction

-Site prep through CO: foundation, framing, MEP rough-ins, finishes, punch list, final inspections
+Site prep through Certificate of Occupancy: foundation, framing, MEP rough-in, insulation inspection, drywall, finishes, punch list, final inspection

 10-12 months